malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 * [[Executive Control in a proto AGI]]

-# Background
+# Classifications

-## What is general intelligence?
-There is no agreement on a single definiton for that, nor do we have a clear idea what characteristics should definitely be included vs excluded.
-In many cases the discussion is muddied by disagreement on whether to focus on _human-like_ intelligence or a more species-agnostic view of general intelligence.
+General intelligence is a classic ill-defined problem: we don't understand it well enough even to define what it is.
+Many have attempted to define it, but there is no agreement.
+We don't have a way to measure whether something has general intelligence or not, or the level to which it has general intelligence.
+We don't have a clear idea of what characteristics should definitely be included vs excluded.
+In many cases the discussion is further muddied by disagreement on whether to focus on _human-like_ intelligence or a more species-agnostic view of general intelligence.

+One useful technique is to classify what we know.
+As such, this section is devoted to a detailed analysis of what we know, and what we can take some reasonable guesses about.
+The end result is that we will:
+* identify some characteristics that are worth trying to build into our solution,
+* be able to measure the extent of effectiveness of our solution against some defined levels of capability, and
+* hopefully gain some insight into how to build it.

+## Characteristics of General Intelligence

 According to Wikipedia's article on [artificial general intelligence](https://en.m.wikipedia.org/wiki/Artificial_general_intelligence), "there is wide agreement among artificial intelligence researchers that intelligence is required to do the following:
 * Reason, use strategy, solve puzzles, and make judgments under uncertainty;